git-data-share/airlines-passenger-satisfaction-analysis/README.md

 - Understand customer behavior across different segments
 - Provide actionable insights to improve passenger experience

-## Overview
 This Power BI dashboard provides a comprehensive analysis of airline passenger satisfaction using survey and operational data.

-The dashboard is structured into four main pages:
-- Passengers
-- Key Metrics
-- Overview
-- Feedback Analysis

 It enables users to explore satisfaction trends based on service quality, passenger demographics, travel behavior, and operational factors such as delays.

 ## Key Business Questions
 - What is the overall passenger satisfaction rate?